JosephPolaski/small-shell/README.md

 **Overview**
 ---
 -------
 This project was developed with Visual Studio Code on CentOS Linux.
-The unique features of Smallsh are as follows:
+The unique features of Small Shell are as follows:

 * Supports 3 custom commands for cd, exit and status.
 * all other commands with arguments fork a new process and are executed via execvp().